LadislausLQ/Prosperdyn/README.md

 The time-differentiated inventory results can be used for dynamic impact assessment by calculating the additional radiative forcing from greenhouse gas emissions.

 All details are discussed in the following publication:
 Lang-Quantzendorff, L., Beermann, M.: Prosperdyn—–a tool to describe dynamic transitions in prospective life cycle assessment.
-Int J Life Cycle Assess, accepted for publication (2025)
+Int J Life Cycle Assess, (2025)
 [DOI: 10.1007/s11367-025-02515-x](https://doi.org/10.1007/s11367-025-02515-x)

 The example presented in the journal article can be analysed in the following Jupyter Notebooks: